-The goal of Project P is to provide regional signal synchronization on a corridor basis regardless of that cross jurisdictional boundaries.
-To facilitate this goal, to be eligible for funding through this Program, a project must meet the following requirements:
+The goal of Project P is to provide regional signal synchronization that cross jurisdictional boundaries.
+To be eligible for funding through this Program, a project must meet the following requirements:

-- 1. Be on a corridor street segment that is part of the priority corridor network, signal synchronization network, or the MPAH.
-The project must be consistent with Local Signal Synchronization Plans and support the Regional Traffic Signal Synchronization Master Plan goals of signal synchronization that is corridorbased, multi-jurisdictional, and emphasizes local control. - 2.
-Be multi-jurisdictional,and have documented support from all participating jurisdictions (local-cities, Countyof Orange, or Caltrans) and a minimum of 20 signals, or cover a distance of five miles
+- 1. Be on a street segment that is part of the priority corridor network, signal synchronization network, or the MPAH.
+The project must be consistent with Local Signal Synchronization Plans and support the Regional Traffic Signal Synchronization Master Plan goals. - 2.
+Be multi-jurisdictional, have documented support from all participating jurisdictions (cities, County, or Caltrans) and a minimum of 20 signals